guettli/python-custom-strings/README.md

  Your messages: {messages}'''
 ```

-The developer should not need to type these line, to reduce the cognitive load:
+The developer should not need to type these line:
 ```
      username=username,
      messages=messages
 ```
 These lines are meaningless and distracting.
+Avoiding them reduces the cognitive load,
+especially to the reader of the code.

 # Customization